NAEP-AS-Challenge/reading-prediction/readme.md

 No future NAEP contract work is guaranteed on the basis of performance in this competition.
-Contracts are let on separate RFPs where performance may be one of many criteria that may be used for evaluation
+Contracts are let on separate RFPs where performance may be one of many criteria that may be used for evaluation.

 ##